kjantzer/chrome-extension-bathroom-status/README.md

 # How it Works

 Buy and install a [Reed KumoSensor](https://store.wirelesstag.net/products/reed-kumosensor) and [Ethernet Tag Manager](https://wirelesstags.myshopify.com/products/ethernet-tag-manager).
+Add your API authorization token to the config file, build and install the extension and now the open/close status of your bathroom door(s) will be displayed in your chrome browser toolbar 👌

 # Building Extension